Suwałki Airport: Location

-Suwałki Airport is in Podlaskie Voivodeship, around 3 km from Suwałki city centre, and covers 110 hectares.
+Suwałki Airport is in Podlaskie Voivodeship, around 3km from Suwałki city centre, and covers 110 hectares.
 The Wigry National Park prevents planes from landing from the east.

 Management

 Until 9 February 2017, Suwałki Airport was managed by the Suwałki Aeroclub.
 Since then, it has been run by the Suwałki Aviation School.

 History

-The German Luftwaffe used the airport as an airfield during World War II.
+The German Luftwaffe used the airport as an airfield during World War II, following its construction during 1940 and spring 1941.
+Around 2,500 men from at least four Luftwaffe construction battalions, as well as a large number of local labourers, were working on the airfield by May 1941.

+On 23 October 1944, the airfield was captured by the Soviet 3rd Belorussian Front.

 Funding

 Since 2020, PLN (złoty) 27 million (original estimate: PLN 15–16 million) has been allocated to modernisation projects, including a new runway (08R/26L, constructed in August 2020), a turnaround section, an apron, a taxiway, technical infrastructure, and additional LED lighting on both runways.
 PLN 10 million was provided by Forte, PLN 11 million from the Suwałki City Budget, and PLN 6 million by the Podlaskie Voivodeship government.

 Air Rescue Base

 The Polish Medical Air Rescue opened a base at Suwałki airport on 4 June 2005, costing PLN 6.2 million.
-The current head of the base is Zbigniew Dąbrowski, and the base serves the Suwałki and Masuria regions.
+The current head of the base is Zbigniew Dąbrowski, with the base serving the Suwałki and Masuria regions.
 In 2011, the base received a new helicopter.
-The heliport was commissioned in 2014.
+The heliport, named 'Suwałki - Szpital', was commissioned in 2014.
+The operator of the heliport is Dr. Ludwik Rydygier Provincial Hospital.